 A good stocktake should give you some insight into your business.
 The stocktake process might highlight some better ways you could be recording and managing stock.
 Likewise you might gain insight into the performance of certain products.
 Use what you learn to make decisions that improve your business.
 Your accountant and business partner will be able to help you turn these insights into action.

-If you have any questions please contact your RightWay accountant, email email@example.com or call 0800 55 024
+If you're a RightWay customer and you have any questions please contact your RightWay accountant, email firstname.lastname@example.org or call 0800 55 024